coolstar/dj48/README.md

 8. The visualizer setting can be changed by selecting your choice from the dropdown menu next to 'Visualizer setting'.
 9. Create a macro that copies user inputs on the transport and effects controls by clicking on the record button (tooltip: 'Record Macro').
 10. Replay a macro by clicking on the play button (tooltip: 'Play Macro').
+11. To import a macro, click on the button with tooltip: 'Upload Macro'.
 #### Web Access
 To more conveniently view the application, visit the below link.
 The recording feature works on this server-hosted application.